Skip to main content

 Troubleshooting

-2. Make sure the From address (or its domain) is verified in the SES console.
+2. Ensure the From address (or its entire domain) is verified in the SES console.
+SES requires sender verification before you can send emails.

 "Cannot find module '@aws-sdk/client-sesv2'"

-The SES SDK is not bundled with Nodemailer.
-Install it explicitly:
+The AWS SES SDK is not bundled with Nodemailer.
+You need to install it as a separate dependency:

 npm install @aws-sdk/client-sesv2